Wanda Nowicka

-Wanda Hanna Nowicka (born 21 November 1956) is a Polish activist and politician, Member of Parliament of Poland during 7th (2011–2015) and 9th terms (2019–2023).
-She served as the Deputy Marshal of the Sejm of the Republic of Poland from 8 November 2011 to 11 November 2015.
+Wanda Hanna Nowicka (born 21 November 1956) is a Polish social activist and politician, member of the Sejm since 2019 and previously between 2011 and 2015.
+She served as the Deputy Marshal of the Sejm from 8 November 2011 to 11 November 2015.

 Born in Lublin, she attended the University of Warsaw, graduating with a degree in classical philology, and worked as a teacher of Latin and English from 1985 to 1993.
 In 1990, Nowicka co-founded Neutrum, the Association for State Neutrality, an organization focused on the separation of church and state in Polish public life.
 She was also one of the founders of the Federation for Women and Family Planning in 1991, a non-governmental organization which is the alliance of Neutrum and four other organizations.
 She led the federation as its president for 20 years, from 1991 until 2011 when she resigned having got elected to Sejm.
 In the 9th term of Sejm she is a Chair of the Parliamentary Committee on National and Ethnic Minorities.
 She is also a founder and a Chair of the Parliamentary Group for women's rights.